 Performance Review –

 The year-end performance review is the formal performance assessment for the year.
 The purpose of a year-end assessment is to review achievements against goals and competencies, celebrate your successes, and document the progress you have made on your development plan.
 It also helps to ensure that all employees are fairly assessed, have a sense of accomplishment, and clearly understand how their accomplishments have helped drive DU's strategic plan, IMPACT 2025.

-The Performance Management at DU program is housed on our talent management platform, Pioneer@Work.
+The Performance Management at DU program is housed on our talent management platform, Talent@DU.
 Each of the yearly tasks listed above will be communicated to all employees and managers through system-generated reminders when:

 - A task has been launched